 CalETC has confirmed with CARB staff that ME&O costs for holdback are not included as part of administrative costs in any LCFS guidance document.
 In addition, as noted above, the CPUC does not include ME&O as part of administrative costs for other programs, including current LCFS programs.
 We recommend that ME&O should be excluded from administrative costs in the new LCFS regulation to reduce uncertainty and improve clarity.
-See the Appendix for our proposed amendments.
+See Appendix B for our proposed amendments.

 With this expanded definition of administrative costs, CalETC also recommends that the allowable cost cap for the statewide Clean Fuel Reward, which currently includes ME&O costs, be reverted to 10% from the 5% that is in the proposed regulation.
 While CARB Staff have expressed reasonable concerns that the potential size of the Clean Fuel Reward could allow for very large administrative and ME&O budgets, it should be noted that these same concerns were addressed when the CPUC authorized the utilities to implement the Clean Fuel Reward in 2019, finding that "a 10% cap of administrative funds is generally within the range of spending for other customer programs the utilities implement," and ordered SCE in Resolution E-5015 to "administer no more than 10% of the total Clean Fuel Reward program budget on administrative and marketing, education, & outreach spending, which must include all administrative spending related to the Clean Fuel Rewards program."
-The CPUC found that including ME&O in the 10% cap was reasonable for a program of this size; the potential scale of the Clean Fuel Reward is no larger today than it was in 2019 and the same rationale should apply today.
-Further, we do not believe that either the Clean Fuel Reward or holdback programs will grow so large in the near term that the administrative costs will be too large .
-CARB will be doing another LCFS rulemaking in a few years and should closely monitor administrative costs and address if there is a problem.
+The CPUC found that including ME&O in the 10% cap was reasonable for a program of this size; the potential scale of the Clean Fuel Reward is no larger today than it was in

-&lt;sup>2 Version 6 located at 6442465683-eepolicymanualrevised-march-20-2020-b.pdf (ca.gov)
+4 Version 6 located at 6442465683-eepolicymanualrevised-march-20-2020-b.pdf (ca.gov)